davemers0160/robot/dwm1001/README.md

 ### Parameters

 To configure the parameters of the dwm_wrapper node you can modify the configuration YAML file in the `params` folder.
-The parameters that can be changed
+The parameters that can be changed are:

   - serial_port: the name of the serial port to connect to
   - max_observations:  the maximum number of observations to use to calculate the enemy locations